-If you turn to God in true repentance and faith in Jesus, God can wipe out all your sins as far as east is from the west (Psalms 103:12).
-Though your sins can be as scarlet they can be as white snow (Isaiah 1:18).
+If you turn to God in true repentance and faith in Jesus, God can wipe out all your sins as far as the east is from the west (Psalms 103:12).
+Though your sins can be as scarlet, they can be as white snow (Isaiah 1:18).

-Now, just because one is forgiven by God doesn’t necessarily mean all of the problems a person have will immediately disappear.
-A lot of times the consequences of our past sinful life can carry over into our Christian life.
-For instance, if a person was promiscuous and contracted a STD but turned to Jesus for salvation it doesn’t mean God will heal the person.
+Now, just because one is forgiven by God doesn’t necessarily mean all the problems a person has will immediately disappear.
+Many times, the consequences of our past sinful life can carry over into our Christian life.
+For instance, if a person was promiscuous and contracted an STD but turned to Jesus for salvation, it doesn’t mean God will heal the person.

 Psalms 86:5 “For thou, Lord, art good, and ready to forgive; and plenteous in mercy unto all them that call upon thee.”